HASwitchPlate/openHASP-docs/docs/integrations/examples/example-offlinehandling.md

 `pages_online.jsonl` - to be loaded after connected to the WiFi network:

 Put in `pages_online.jsonl` the main configuration for the pages you'd like to use when the pate is connected to the network and the home automation system.
-See integraions examples corresponding to the home automation system you have.
+See integrations examples corresponding to the home automation system you have.

-`offline.cmd` - batch script to run when connection is lost from the WiFi network will clear the screen and load the page only with objects related to local relays:
+`offline.cmd` - batch script to run when connection is lost from the WiFi network, it will clear the screen and load the page only with objects related to local relays:

 ```
 clearpage all